-- The degree of competition between the UK and US in the US market; - The degree of competition between the UK and US in non-UK non-US markets.
+- The importance to UK domestic market imports from industrial countries of imports from the US. - The degree of competition between the UK and US in the US market. - The degree of competition between the UK and US in non-UK non-US markets.